danbev/learning-nodejs/README.md

 #### Signed Public Key and Challenge (SPKAC)
-Also known as Netscape SPKI.
+Also known as Netscape SPKI (spooky).
+There was originally an element named keygen in the html5 spec which was later removed.
+The intention was to create client side certificates

 #### Building with shared openssl
 Building an [locally built version](https://github.com/danbev/learning-libcrypto#building-openssl) of OpenSSL.